sdselect command WHERE clause operations

 Filtering on partition keys for a federated index that maps to a Splunk-managed AWS Glue table dataset

-This issue applies specifically to Federated Search for Amazon S3.
+This requirement applies specifically to Federated Search for Amazon S3.

 If you invoke a federated index that maps to a Splunk-managed AWS Glue table dataset in your sdselect